 One of the potential benefits of an online course is that students can have the ability to view lectures more than once.
 In the current sample, 82 percent indicated that they had viewed the lecture more than once.
 When asked why, 67 percent said that they wanted to write something down and didn’t catch it all initially, while 33 percent said that they viewed the lecture again to study for an exam.

 Seventy-one percent of the reviewed courses included a textbook.
 Online students can, of course, buy a textbook as traditional students have always done, however there have been some changes that have occurred in conjunction with the advent of the Internet.
 Online students can purchase their texts without stepping foot in a bookstore.
-Online bookstores such as www.amazon.com can be an option here (you may need to remind students to make sure they purchase the most recent edition); it may also be possible to buy the text online through the campus bookstore.
+Online bookstores such as Amazon can be an option here (you may need to remind students to make sure they purchase the most recent edition); it may also be possible to buy the text online through the campus bookstore.
 Another fairly recent change is that many textbooks can be rented or purchased as an e-book at substantial savings (you can even purchase e-chapters!).
-In addition, online students may also benefit from the websites that often accompany textbooks; these can offer features such as quizzes and flashcards (see website for an example of a website for one popular psychology and law textbook).
+In addition, online students may also benefit from the websites that often accompany textbooks; these can offer features such as quizzes and flashcards (example of a website for one popular psychology and law textbook).

 Seventy-one percent of the surveyed courses included readings as a supplement to or, in some cases, instead of a textbook.
 As long as the required permissions are in order, you can easily upload documents directly into the CMS and then display the files as links (if you have resources that are not already electronically based, then you may need to scan the file first before uploading).
 Some institutions pay for students and faculty to have access to full-text of some journal articles; in this case, you can link to these articles for student access without a need to pay for permission.